2020PB/police-brutality/reports/New York.md

 Additional footage (link 4) from a journalist involved in the incident shows evidence of police shoving protestors and journalists throughout the night.

-tags: journalist, shove, strike, throw, beat, arrest, baton, protestor
+tags: journalist, shove, strike, throw, beat, arrest, baton, protester

 id: ny-newyorkcity-23